 RESEARCH - Research Profile

 I am Senior Lecturer in Japanese Studies and Director of Research and Innovation at the School of East Asian Studies (SEAS), University of Sheffield.
-I research, write, and teach about the social and cultural geography of East Asian development.
-Within this broad area I focus on:
+I research, write, and teach about the social and cultural geography of East Asian development with a particular focus on: